ShivaniThadiyan/DocRepo/README.md

 ### Exercise 2: Verify access to the Subscription
 In this exercise, you will verify the type of role you are assigned in this Subscription.
 1. Launch a browser and Navigate to [Azure portal](https://Portal.azure.com).
 Provide the credentials that you received via email.
-Click on Sign In.
 <img src="https://github.com/ShivaniThadiyan/DocRepo/blob/master/Images/LoginPortal.png"/>

 2. Click on Microsoft Azure  at the top left corner of the screen, to view the Dashboard.